When Is the Best Time

 The History of Katmai National Park

-One of the largest volcanic eruptions happened in 1912 on the Alaskan Peninsula, and Mount Katmai collapsed, forming a 2000 feet deep caldera.
+One of the most significant volcanic eruptions happened in 1912 on the Alaskan Peninsula, and Mount Katmai collapsed, forming a 2000 feet deep caldera.
 There was 30 times more magma released than at the St. Helens eruption in 1980, caused by the eruption the amazing "Valley of Ten Thousand Smokes" got created.
 In 1918 it became the National Monument status to protect the entire area.
 It is still an active volcanic park remembering the power of mother nature.
 Katmai became a National Park status in 1980.
 There is a park ranger-led bus ride and hike to the Valley of Ten Thousand Smokes offered.
 The tour starts from Brooks Lodge.